jgnewman/lyriql/README.md

 `
 ```

 Doing this will cause the server to return an array containing both users.
 Speaking of arrays, you'll notice that we don't need any kind of `[ square bracket ]` syntax to specify arrays.
 The server is smart enough to figure it out.
 For example, let's say you wanted to get a list of friends along with your basic user data.
-There could be many!

 ```javascript
 `